 Canucks at Five will be a series consisting of draft profiles for potential selections at 5th overall in the 2017 NHL Entry Draft.

 The last player I will cover in this series will be Elias Pettersson.
 He spent the past year playing for Timra IK in the second tier Allsvenskan league in Sweden.
 For Canucks fans, this was the same team that Jonathan Dahlen played for.
 In fact, these two were linemates for much of the season.

-Pettersson has an NHL frame, but as you can see from his profile, he is very slight.
+Pettersson has an NHL frame, but as you can see from his profile, he is very light.
 This is largely why we see such a wide distribution of rankings across the board.
 Please note that the number 2 ranking by NHL Central Scouting ignores North American Skaters out of the CHL, USHL, etc. Craig Button projects Pettersson being drafted 9th overall.

 First and foremost, Elias Pettersson has an elite skillset in this draft.
 He is a good two-way forward who can skate like the wind and can be agile along the boards.
 His hockey sense and on-ice vision is among the best in this year’s draft class and can be an excellent playmaker.
 Pettersson produced 41 points in 43 games during the regular season and had 6 points in 3 playoff games.

 There is one very important factor to address when discussing Pettersson’s skills.
 The ice surface in Sweden is much larger than in North America, which allows Pettersson to use his agility to his advantage.
 There is so much more room to maneuver, meaning he can avoid contact.
 When he is brought over to the NHL, this advantage will disappear for Pettersson in his current state.